 - Admin Translations Portal

-- Backend Service, APIs, and Kafka Integration
+- Backend Service, APIs, and Pub/Sub Integration

-- Client Translations Libraries
+- Rendering Translations

 - Performance Analysis and Conclusion